 SIPEF is producing and selling palm products, such as crude palm oil, palm kernels and crude palm kernel oil, as well as natural rubber, tea in bulk, green bananas, flowers and foliage.
-All our products are 100% traceable to the source.
+All products are 100% traceable to the source.

 The source of natural rubber latex is the rubber tree (Hevea brasiliensis).
 The rubber tree requires special growing conditions such as evenly distributed rainfall; temperatures ranging between 20 to 34°C; sunshine and absence of strong winds.
 For these reasons, rubber trees grow only in areas 15 to 20° latitude north or south of the Equator.
 The economic life period of the rubber tree is around 25 years, after an immature phase of about 5 years.